KS3 Year 7 – Laying the Foundation; ‘A wise man built his house upon a rock’.

 Additional Support for RE students

-From the autumn half term there will be weekly revision classes after school for RE and some Saturday revision sessions.
+From the autumn half term there will be weekly revision classes after school for Y10 RE and occasional Saturday revision sessions.

 GCSE students have access to the website;